"The cure to eliminate fake news is that people stop reading 140-character tweets and start reading 600-page books". January 20, 2017

 Does life always self-destroy, everywhere in the universe?4:06 PM Jul 22nd

 It is getting easier and easier for human society to destroy the planet.
-The odds that we will succeed increase with industrial progress.10:53 AM Jul 21st
+The odds that we will succeed increase with technological progress.10:53 AM Jul 21st

 Whatever we end up doing, even if we destroy the whole planet, it's in our genes, and therefore it's "natural".10:46 AM Jul 21st